kbparagua/js-crash-course/05_oop.md

 ## Prototype

 Prototype is an object and a property of the constructor in which all constructed objects will inherit to.
+By default, it is an empty object.

 ```js
 function Zombie(){